clover402/one-piece/java/Google Java Style.md

 If there are both static and non-static imports, a single blank line separates the two blocks.
 There are no other blank lines between import statements.
 Within each block the imported names appear in ASCII sort order.
 (Note: this is not the same as the import statements being in ASCII sort order, since '.' sorts before ';'.)

+### 3.3.4 No static import for classes
+>Static import is not used for static nested classes.
+They are imported with normal imports.

+## 3.4 Class declaration
+### 3.4.1 Exactly one top-level class declaration
+>Each top-level class resides in a source file of its own.
+### 3.4.2 Ordering of class contents
+>The order you choose for the members and initializers of your class can have a great effect on learnability.
+However, there's no single correct recipe for how to do it; different classes may order their contents in different ways.
+What is important is that each class uses some logical order, which its maintainer could explain if asked.
+For example, new methods are not just habitually added to the end of the class, as that would yield "chronological by date added" ordering, which is not a logical ordering.

+#### 3.4.2.1 Overloads: never split
+>When a class has multiple constructors, or multiple methods with the same name, these appear sequentially, with no other code in between (not even private members).